 "I'm going to be brave and ask my friend to serve our crisps in separate bowls on Saturday night!
 I missed out last time and crisps are important to me!"

 Sometimes things still go wrong.
 We turn up at an event, like a drink at a friends, and find it's more of a house party - or we get on the bus, only to find that no-one is wearing a mask.

 Let off steam, have a rant if it helps.
-Who is your 'go to' person for a rant?
-But then regroup and work out how you can avoid the same thing happening again (see "Getting on the front foot" above)
+Who is our 'go to' person for a rant?
+But then regroup and work out how we can avoid the same thing happening again.

-Don't be afraid to politely say if you're feeling uncomfortable.
-Make adjustments that work for you or politely explain that you have to leave.
+Don't be afraid to politely say if we are feeling uncomfortable.
+Make adjustments that work for us or politely explain that we have to leave.

 When it comes to family and friends, the advice was not to assume they have done anything deliberately.
 'Thoughtless' maybe, but we hope not deliberate!
 Sometimes just a gentle reminder is all that is needed.

 And remember, the fear of asking for help is not uncommon in our carer community.
 Here are 10 things carers love (or would love) their friends and family to do.
 What would you add?

 Let us know your tips for navigating the new normal!
 Join the discussion here.